Repeating fields are custom post fields that can have more than one value. Types and Views let you create and display repeating post fields.

 When you select Allow multiple-instances of this field, the post editing screen will include buttons to add more values for those fields.

 If you are adding media files like photos or videos you can add more than one media file at the time.
 There is no need to click Add new button for each photo.
 You just need to do the following:

-- In a dialog box that will open up select as many images as you like and click Use this as field value button.
+- In a dialog box that opens up select as many images as you like and click Add multiple… button.

-You will see that all of the selected images have been added to your post as multiple fields.
+All of the selected images have been added to your post.